What's a Short Squeeze and Why Does It Happen?

 Playing the squeeze on the long side?

-If you want to trade a stock during what might be a short squeeze—that is, buying a stock with a higher short interest in order to potentially play the upside of a squeeze—here are some things to consider:
+If you want to play the upside of a stock that is experiencing a short squeeze—that is, buying a stock with a higher short interest in order to potentially benefit from a further rise in the price—here are some things to consider:

-1. Trading such a stock may be okay as long as you understand the risk and how to control it.
+1. Trading such a stock may be okay as long as you understand the risks and how to control them.
 Whether you make small or large trades, you have to control and limit the risk.
 Decide how much money you would be comfortable losing in any trade ahead of time.

 The bottom line

-A short squeeze is a high-risk situation and it may cause havoc in the market, but most don't last forever.
-Most eventually subside.
+A short squeeze is a high-risk situation, and it may cause havoc in the market, but it won't last forever.
+If you decide to trade around it, make sure you have a plan in case things go against you.